YENTL – “YENTL”

 The formation of a Grand Trine exists in this horoscope between the Moon, Saturn, and Mars.
 This configuration is regarded as a highly harmonious and benevolent influence in the life of the native, but one that is also dormant: Although the energy is flowing, it is not really motivated to act, creating a passive individual, who is happy with what life has given her without any desire to improve upon that harmonious energy.
 The three separate trines of which this configuration consists simply offer a relaxed inner state through their element and take away any struggles or friction in this regard.
 A Grand Trine in any element in its most simplistic form offers great potential, but not much drive to execute it.

 While analyzing a female’s chart, I, personally, always make a point to check the status of her Venus, the planet that represents her femininity.
 Here, Venus is placed in Yentl’s 12th house, which in this case, reflects a possible hidden and/or blocked expression of her feminine energy.
-Venus is also locked between Pluto and Uranus, not an easy Venusian state, to say the least, no matter the house placement.
+Venus is also locked between Pluto and Uranus, not an easy Venusian state, to say the least, no matter the house or sign placements.
 Uranus’ energy is unusual, genius, eccentric, and unpredictable.
 Pluto’s energy is intense, complicated, jealous, and transformative (through the process of emotional, psychological, and/or physical deaths and rebirths).
-This conjunction is manifested in Yentl’s unusual (at the day) marriage to a woman (Venus-Uranus), as well her involvemnent in a complex love triangle (Venus-Pluto); two examples that are a perfect reflection of this intense triple conjunction.
-The Moon’s square to these three planets adds emotional complications that are related to this Stellium’s expressions.
+This conjunction is manifested in Yentl’s unusual (at the day) marriage to a woman (Venus-Uranus), as well her involvement in a complex love triangle (Venus-Pluto); two examples that are a perfect reflection of this intense triple conjunction.
+And the Moon’s square to these three planets adds emotional complications that are related to this Stellium’s expressions.

 It must be noted that Yentl’s expression of her feelings is quite undeveloped, as Neptune in Scorpio (a generational planet) is the only one placed in the Water element in this horoscope.
 The Moon in squares to the 12th house planets in Capricorn (reserved) and especially to Pluto (controlled) only add challenges to the woman’s difficulties in showing her true emotions.
 And even though she feels (she is human after all), the expressions of these feelings are set aside and not revealed easily by the individual.
-The scene in which Yentl exposes her true identity to Avigdor and verbalizes her love to him perfectly reflects her emotional difficulties.
+The scene in which Yentl exposes her true identity to Avigdor and verbalizes her love to him perfectly reflects these emotional difficulties.
 (Moon trine Saturn holds back and even adds an air of coldness to the expressions of one’s emotions.
 Moon sextile Jupiter adds inner optimism and inspiration, but here it also fuels Yentl’s need for knowledge.
 She is expressive and enthusiastic, but toward her studies, not people.)

 Bibliography: